singularityware/singularityware.github.io/pages/docs/overview/faq.md

 ### Can Singularity support daemon processes?
 Singularity has container "instance" support which allows one to start a container process, within its own namespaces, and use that instance like it was a stand alone, isolated system.

 At the moment (as above describes), the network (and UTS) namespace is not well supported, so if you spin up a process daemon, it will exist on your host's network.
-This means you can run a web server, or any other daemon, from within a container like and access it directly from your host.
+This means you can run a web server, or any other daemon, from within a container and access it directly from your host.

 ### Can a Singularity container be multi-threaded?
 Yes.
 Singularity imposes no limitations on forks, threads or processes in general.